ShifatIslam/ISD_SD_3.2/README.md

 To initiialize the project clone the whole project or download zip to your pc  and move the .mdf file to sql server and attach it.

-Please update your connection string in Web.config file from your sql server to get connection from database
+Please update your connection string in Web.config file from your sql server to get connection from database and also make sure you have the connection up and ready please  watch the GridViews in the frontend else please update it by seeing the selection and deletion command from the sql datasource.

 To sign up Please take the info from UserReg in Sql Server to Sign up to the website .
 It is asssumed that these are all people in our country.